Rombecchi/bootstrap-big-grid/README.md

 Changelog
 =========
-28/03/2018 Changed name of project
+30/03/2018 Updated container with class to enlarge fitting screen size proportionally 28/03/2018 Changed name of project

 09/10/2017 Updated grid class names and sizes for a more even spread of breakpoints at higher resolutions and to ensure future class compatibility with Bootstrap 4.